Posted in 1991

 318 Richmond Street West Floor Plan

 1. Aside from club kids scattered about you would never know a club existed here.
-The only signage was “tri-ad photo engravers” which may have operated in the basement, or may have previously operated in the entire building.
+The only signage was “tri-ad photo engravers” which previously operated in the entire building.

 3. The floor here is unique, it’s covered in fish tank gravel that glowed under the black lights.
 There’s a cover charge to the right.
 Admission to Exodus events was $7.